intel/llvm/sycl/doc/SharedLibraries.md

 });
 ```

-The program caching mechanism is re-used without changes.
+The kernel caching mechanism is re-used without changes.

 ##### Persistent cache